Codeventurer144/SQL-BI-Analysis/README.md

 The data was sourced from Kaggle.com via [this page](https://www.kaggle.com/datasets/jaspearson/pizzeria-data-for-4-weeks), which contains seven CSV files about a pizzeria.
 The datasets are AI-generated, as stated by the publisher, and not based on real-world data.
 Initially, the CSV files were unsuitable for SQL querying due to poor normalization and inconsistent "id" values.
 Using Microsoft Excel functions, I normalized the data and removed unnecessary fields.
 The details of the resulting normalized Excel files are described in the scenario below.

 ## Scenario
-A client, Samuel Roberts, is opening an international pizza delivery shop.
+A client, **Samuel Triden,** is opening an international pizza delivery shop.
 The shop will focus exclusively on delivery and pickup services.
 He requested a database to capture and store essential business data.
 This database will help him monitor performance through dashboards I’ll create using Microsoft Power BI.
-Samuel's focus areas are **Orders** and **Stock Information**.
+Triden's focus areas are **Orders** and **Stock Information**.
 His requirements include the following:

 1. Total Orders so far.
 2. Total Sales so far.